Email FacebookTwitterMenu burgerClose thin

 These days, all you need to get started in real estate investing is an internet connection.
 You can buy REIT shares, REIT mutual funds and REIT ETFs through an online brokerage.
 Or you can visit one of several online marketplaces, such as RREAF Holdings and iintoo.
 These websites list real estate projects that people can invest in.

-On the other hand, robo-advisor Fundrise builds portfolios of real estate projects that it offers to investors.
+On the other hand, robo-advisor Fundrise builds portfolios of real estate projects, which it then offers to investors.
 These portfolios range from an income focus to a growth appreciation focus.
 Like all real estate investments, this option is highly illiquid.
 So if you go this route, you should only use money you won’t need for at least five years.

 Traditionally, the world of real estate was closed to small investors.
 Some platforms still require you to be an accredited investor, which the Securities and Exchange Commission (SEC) defines as someone whose earned income exceeds $200,000 ($300,000 if married filing jointly) in each of the last two years.
 Others sites, however, don’t have such high barriers.